What is rotary bending?

 Rotary draw bending involves clamping on the outside diameter of a pipe and drawing it over a form whose radius matches the desired bend radius.

 Rotary draw bending often employs an internal supporting mandrel and a wiper die to prevent wrinkling on the inside wall of a tight bend.
-Some rotary draw machines can perform both push bending and rotary bending with a single tooling setup.
+Some rotary drawing machines can perform both push bending and rotary bending with a single tooling setup.

 Tube bending is a matter of handling a handful of procedures and variables.
 The bending process can cause the material to get thicker where the metal is under compression and thinner where it is under tension.
 Too much thickening can result in wrinkles and too much thinning will ultimately result in failure.